Safety is Our Number One Priority

 For the nearly half a million young people who enter the doors of a Boys & Girls Club each day, Clubs offer safe, inclusive spaces and experiences that empower members’ learning and growth.
 And the data shows that our approach works:

-Clubs help build a sense of civic responsibility and Leadership.
-In fact, 83% of club members belive they can make a difference in their communities and 89% stand up for what they think is right.
+Clubs help build a sense of civic responsibility and leadership.
+In fact, 83% of Club members believe they can make a difference in their communities and 89% stand up for what they think is right.

 Boys & Girls Clubs of Lake Tahoe continually updates and innovates robust safety policies, programs and training for Club staff and volunteers that are designed to protect young people from threats that are present in our society.
 These include but are not limited to: